-The curriculum for Pacific Oaks’ Bachelor’s in Early Childhood Education: Dual Credential includes facilitating cognitive development, nurturing language, motor skills, psychosocial learning, and problem solving.
-Students in this dual credential on-campus program are qualified to teach both general education students grades K-12 in a variety of subjects as well as students with mild or moderate disabilities in self contained classrooms.
+The curriculum for Pacific Oaks’ Bachelor’s in Early Childhood Education: Elementary Education and Special Education includes facilitating cognitive development, nurturing language, motor skills, psychosocial learning, and problem-solving.
+Students in this Elementary Education and Special Education on-campus program are qualified to teach both general education students grades K-12 in a variety of subjects as well as students with mild or moderate disabilities in self-contained classrooms.

-After completing coursework for the B.A.
-Early Childhood Education: Dual Credential program, students will be qualified for the California Preliminary Education Specialist Instruction Credential (mild to moderate disabilities) and the Preliminary Multiple Subject Teaching Credential.
+After completing early childhood development coursework for the B.A.
+Early Childhood Education: Elementary Education and Special Education degree program, students will be qualified for the California Preliminary Education Specialist Instruction Credential (mild to moderate disabilities) and the Preliminary Multiple Subject Teaching Credential.

-This course is designed to provide the teacher candidate with the theory, philosophy, and examples of the social, political, and economic foundations of education.
-Emphasis in this course will be on historical, legal and ethical, philosophical, and political issues that occur in both general education and special education settings.
-In addition, this course provides both an overview of the teacher certification process in California and focuses on broad educational issues of structures, policies, equity, and what it means to be a teacher in a public school.
-Specifically, candidates will investigate the following general and special education topics: federal, state, and local structures; governance and demographics; education finance; standardized testing; teacher associations; California laws; school reform trends; and professional development.
+ED 305 will provide the teacher candidate with the theory, philosophy, and examples of the social, political, and economic foundations of education.
+The emphasis will be on historical, legal and ethical, philosophical and political issues that will occur in both general education and special education settings.
+In addition, ED 305 explains the teacher certification process in California and will focus on broad educational issues of structures, policies, equity, and what it will mean to be a teacher in a public school.
+Specifically, candidates will investigate the following general and special education topics: federal, state, and local structures, governance and demographics, education finance, standardized testing, teacher associations, California laws, school reform trends, and professional development.

 Other Early Childhood Education Specializations and Teaching Credentials

 - The California Preliminary Multiple Subject Teaching Credential qualifies candidates to teach preschool, K-12, or in classes organized primarily for adults in a self-contained classroom.